-And the GPIO D13, D12, D14 & D27 connected with switches to control the relay module manually.
+And the GPIO D13, D12, D14 & D27 are connected with switches to control the relay module manually.

 I have used the INPUT_PULLUP function in Arduino IDE instead of using the pull-up resistors with each push button.

-As per the source code, when the control pins of the relay module receive LOW signal the relay will turn on and the relay will turn off for the HIGH signal in the control pin.
+As per the source code, when the control pins of the relay module receive a LOW signal the relay will turn on and the relay will turn off for the HIGH signal in the control pin.

 I have used a 5V 5Amp mobile charger to supply the circuit.

 As you see, the connection is very simple.
 And you can use the existing switchboard to control the relays manually.

 For each room you need the following components: